Ranjan4Kumar/CSS_File/README.md

 <head>
 </head> -->

-Q:- What is DOM?
+##Q:- What is DOM?
 Ans-> It is document object model. when a page is laoded, the browser creates a DOM of the page which is constructed as a tree of object.

-Q:- HTML id & class attributes.
+##Q:- HTML id & class attributes.

+##Ans
-Ans:- When an html elements is given an id, it serves as a unique identifiers for that element.
+:- When an html elements is given an id, it serves as a unique identifiers for that element.
 On the other hand, when an HTML elements is given a class, it now belongs to that class.More than one element can belongs to a single class but every elements must have a unique id(if assigned) and one elemement can have multiple classes.

-Synatx:-
+##Synatx:-

 <"div id = "first" class  = "c1 c2 c3" >
 <"/div>